15 Best Free AI Tools for Beginners in 2026 (Tested & Useful)

 AI tools can help beginners:

-- Write emails, blogs, captions, and notes faster
+- Write emails, blogs, captions, and notes faster with tools like ChatGPT and Claude

-- Create images and graphics without design skills
+- Create images and graphics without design skills using Canva AI or Leonardo AI

 - Summarize long articles and PDFs

-- Improve grammar and writing clarity
+- Improve grammar and writing clarity with Grammarly AI

 - Generate ideas for business, content, or study